risatino/BBB/README.md

 * gauge code was updated to account for values ranging from 0 - 9.

 * used `Plotly.restyle` to update the chart when a new sample is selected

+##### heroku port set-up

+* only need to do one of these:

+1. `app.run(debug=True, port=33507)` which is a reserved port for Flask apps or you can add the port to the heroku ENV with `heroku config:add PORT=33507`

+2. An alternate option is using `port = int(os.environ.get('PORT', 33507))`.
+This gets the value of PORT from the environment if it is set, otherwise it will use 33507.